 - Blood clots

-Interventional cardiology procedures in a U.S. hospital or cardiology clinic can cost many thousands of dollars more than the exact same procedure performed at Angeles Health.
+Interventional cardiology procedures in a U.S. hospital or cardiology clinic can cost many thousands of dollars more than the exact same procedure performed at Angeles Health Mexico.

-Patients at Angeles Health receive the expert care of physicians, nurses and X-ray technicians who work hard on making the medical travel experience as comfortable, supported and secure as possible.
-Everyone at Angeles Health strives for patients to get successful treatment.
+Patients at Angeles Health Mexico receive the expert care of physicians, nurses and X-ray technicians who work hard on making the medical travel experience as comfortable, supported and secure as possible.
+Everyone at Angeles Hospital Tijuana strives for patients to get successful treatment.
 We aim for our patients to leave the hospital fully prepared to meet their long-term health goals.

-Your Interventional Cardiology Package at Angeles Health includes:
+Your Interventional Cardiology Package at Angeles Hospital Tijuana includes:

 - All pre-treatment tests and exams.

 - All medical and procedure costs: cardiologists, anesthesia, X-ray equipment, nursing staff and care.

 - A hard-working Case Management team to guide your pre- and post-treatment experience.